Evgeni Malkin: Back-to-back Stanley Cup championships, continued success (2015–2024)

 On 12 July 2022, after initial reports that he would be heading to free agency, Malkin signed a four-year, $24.4 million contract extension to stay with the Penguins.
-He played his 1,000th NHL game on November 23, 2022, joining Crosby as the only players to play all 1,000 games with the Penguins.
+He played his 1,000th NHL game on 23 November against the Chicago Blackhawks, joining Sidney Crosby as the only players to play all 1,000 games with the Penguins.
+Malkin finished the 2022–23 season playing in all 82 games with 83 points recorded (27 goals, 56 assists) and the Penguins missed the playoffs for the first time since 2006 and it would be the first time in Malkin's career that he missed the playoffs.